KushBlazingJudah/website/thoughts.md

 - **Streaming services**: At the end of the day, it costs the same as cable and still has ads.
 What the hell is the point?
 It's literally Cable TV 2.0.
 - GB -> Gigabyte.
 Gb -> Gigabit. gb -> lazy but probably gigabyte.
+- **Plan 9**: cool, but I don't like the people behind 9front even though they seem to be putting out a good product.
+  My main reason for not liking them is because they bring politics into some place where it has no need, and they seem rather adamant about it.

 ### Programming
 - Tabs > spaces.
 I'd rather use one character and set the width of it to